Judge dismisses US women’s national soccer team’s claim for equal pay

 The U.S. women’s national soccer team has been fighting for months to receive the same rate of pay as their male counterparts.
-On Friday, a judge dismissed the claim for equal pay, but said that other allegations of discrimination can proceed to trial.
+According to CBS News, on Friday, a judge dismissed the claim for equal pay, but said that other allegations of discrimination can proceed to trial.

 U.S. District Judge R Gary Klausner said he would not allow the equal pay allegations to go forward because the women’s national team previously “rejected an offer to be paid under the same pay-to-play structure” as the men’s national team.
 According to CBS Sports, the women’s team sought $66 million under the Equal Pay Act and Title VII of the Civil Rights Act of 1964.